usnistgov/nist-mud/README.md

 - VLAN Manager : VLAN tag management for switches.
 Each CPE switch is assigned a unique VLAN tag.
 Packets outbound from the CPE switch on the uplink interface are tagged with the VLAN tag.
-These packets are routed to the appropriate VNF router in the service provider network.
+These packets are routed to the appropriate VNF router in the enterprise network.

 ## Network Architecture ##

+The scenario is an enterprise network.
+In our scenario, there are several (CPE) switches that are assigned to departments.
+These are managed centrally.
+The central office (IT shop) provides a VNF platform such as OpenStack which can host Virtual Network functions.

 Our  network model consists of a collection of CPE switches connected to an NPE switch.
 The NPE switch routes packets to a cloud-resident virtual network function VNF switch.
 MUD flow rules are installed only at CPE switches.
-Packets that leave the CPE switch and are sent to the NPE switch are tagged with a VLAN tag that identifies the CPE switch from which they originated.
+Packets that leave the CPE switch and are sent to the NPE switch are tagged with a VLAN tag at the CPE switch that identifies the CPE switch from which they originated.
 At the NPE switch the VLAN tag is used to direct packets to a corresponding VNF switch.
-This arrangement extends the CPE VLAN to the service provider cloud.
+This arrangement extends the CPE VLAN to the enterprise cloud.

 The following diagram shows the network architecture of the system.